Sponsors

 Chief Technology Officer (CTO) of Mercedes-Benz Mobility

-‘Practical experience regularly confirms it: diversity in teams is a key success factor and has a major impact on performance and results.
-For me, diversity is not only characterised by visible factors such as gender, age or appearance.
-Cognitive preferences and other factors such as experience, habits and background also play a role in the heterogeneity of teams.
+"Practice confirms this regularly: diversity in teams is a key success factor and has a major impact on performance and results.
+For me, diversity is not only characterized by visible factors such as gender, age, or appearance.
+Cognitive preferences and other factors such as experience, habits, and background also play a role in the heterogeneity of teams.
 However, I encounter too few women in IT.
-Even in the 21st century, we are still surrounded by clichés that some professions are not made for women.
-We need to move away from this, because talent knows no gender.
+Even in the 21st century, we are still haunted by clichés that some professions are not suitable for women.
+We need to move away from this mindset, because talent knows no gender.
+That is why we want to actively increase the interest of girls and young women in STEM subjects.
+With its online mentoring platform, CyberMentor is addressing an important issue in order to promote the proportion of women in STEM professions.
+Through mentoring, schoolgirls can benefit directly from the experience and skills of their mentors.
+We are happy to provide role models from the field who talk about their lives and how they came to study a STEM subject.
+In addition, the mentors support and guide the schoolgirls in their career decisions.
+I am delighted for every participant who takes advantage of the valuable opportunities offered by the platform.
+I am convinced of the value of this program and, together with Daimler AG as a partner, I am promoting the program."

 Former sponsors